athertahir/deep-learning-time-series-forecasting/chapter_15/Lab13.md

 ```

-The complete implementation of themodelpredict() function is listed below.
+The complete implementation of the modelpredict() function is listed below.

 ``` Next, we
 must define the range of values to try for each hyperparameter.
 We can define amodelconfigs()